brugmanjoost/buffered-csv/README.md

 * ... is not specified for Albert Einstein.
 His csv line will have two fields.
 * ... is specified for Galileo Galilei.
 His csv line will have three fields.
 * ... is not specified for Shen Kuo.
 His csv line will have three fields with a *nullValue* for *Birthyear.*

 Without buffering data for Albert Einstein is sent to file immediately, which requires immmediate generation of a header line based on fields known so far.
 This excludes the *Birthyear* field which is only introduced later.

 In our [buffering output](#buffering-output) example data is only sent to file after Galileo Galilei has been added to the buffer.
 As a consequence...
 * ... the header line will include the *Birthyear* field.
 * ...
-Albert Einstein will include a *nullValue* field.
+Albert Einstein's csv line will have  three fields with a nullValue for Birthyear.

 With dynamic filenames field information is maintained across all files.
 If during the 5th write on the 3rd file a field is added, it will show up in the headers of the 6th file and any subsequent files.
 It will not show in the headers of files 1 through 2.
 It will also not show in the headers of file 3 (it would have to be detected on the 1st write of file 3).